adamcaron/chisel/my_input.markdown

 ### Here's the Third Level Header

 Here's a paragraph.
 Here's some text in that paragraph.
-Drew is the fucking man.
-Mike rules the universe of Wheat Ridge.
+This text makes this paragraph rather long: multiple lines long, even!

 Another paragraph.

 This paragraph has *emphasized text*!!!

+This one has **bold text**!